syvb/ttw/docs/api.md

 |comment    | Currently unused, ping comment.                           |
 |last_change| Timestamp of the last modification to the ping.           |

-There's currently no easy way to determine currently pending pings.

 ### Config
 This is a simple key-value store.
 Keys starting with `retag` are reserved for internal use, you can use any other keys you want for any purpose.